howonlee/trashcan-gourmand/readme.md

 Trashcan Gourmand is a tool to help you remember your projects by sending you a randomly chosen bit of source code from a project every day.

 Every day it causes you to email yourself the image of an individual source file from a project which you choose.
 Because there is no hosting and it is all done on your machine, there are many fewer security concerns.

+It has been my experience that my judgment of a source file's importance to a project has been terrible, so this tool chooses source files completely randomly, given a filetype or filetypes.
+This is eating from the trashcan of your project.